-36.5 Conversion of Vacation to Sick Leave
+31.4 Conversion of Vacation to Sick Leave

-If an employee on vacation becomes ill, the employee may request a conversion of their vacation time to sick leave with pay if the illness is lasts three (3) or more working days as verified in duration and is supported by a statement from enwriting by a licensed physician, or if the employee is hospitalized for any period due to accident or illness.
+If an employee on vacation becomes ill, the employee may request a conversion of their vacation time to sick leave with pay if the illness lasts three or more workdays as verified in writing by a licensed physician, or if the employee is hospitalized for any period due to accident or illness.

-36.6 Employees who have accumulated 500 to 1000 hours of accumulated each yearbank as of the beginning of the calendar year shall receive four (4)-hours of personal leave to be used for any purpose.
-Employees who have 1000 or more-hours of in their sick leave accumulated each yearbank as of the beginning of the calendar year shall receive eight (8) hours of personal leave to be used for any purpose at the beginning of the calendar year.
-Employees, and employees who have 1500 or more hours of in their sick leave accumulated each yearbank as of the beginning of the calendar year shall receive sixteen (16) hours of personal leave to be used for any purpose at the beginning of the calendar year.
-Personal leave has no cash value and must be used during the calendar year in which it is received or it is deemed for feited.
+31.5 Employees who have accumulated 500 to 1000 hours in their sick leave bank as of the beginning of the calendar year shall receive four hours of personal leave to be used for any purpose.
+Employees who have accumulated 1001 to 1500 hours in their sick leave bank as of the beginning of the calendar year shall receive eight hours of personal leave, and employees who have 1501 or more hours in their sick leave bank as of the beginning of the calendar year shall receive 16 hours of personal leave.
+Personal leave has no cash value and must be used during the calendar year in which it is received or it is deemed forfeited.

-37.0 Reinstatement of Benefits
+32. Reinstatement of Benefits

-A permanent employee who voluntarily separates from County employment while in good standing butand who is rehired to any position within the same department or to any position in the same classification series in any department on or after January 1, 2001Probation Department within twelve (12) months of such separation; shall return withreceive the same vacation accrual rate, and their unused sick leave that the employee had upon separation.
-If the rehired employee had hours will be restored.
-However, sick leave hours will not be restored to retired employees reinstated as active employees if they elected to use their accrued unused sick leave for either service credit or for payment of health or dental insurance premiums upon the employee's previous those hours to increase their retirement, the employee shall not have their prior sick leave balance restored.
-The vacation accrual rate will begin to accrue no later than sixty (60) days after the effective date benefits.
+A permanent employee who voluntarily separates from County employment while in good standing and who is rehired to any position within the Probation Department within 12 months of such separation shall receive the same vacation accrual rate, and their unused sick leave hours will be restored.
+However, sick leave hours will not be restored to retired employees reinstated as active employees if they elected to use those hours to increase their retirement benefits.